Blosc/blogsite/pages/btune.md

 - **Genetic (Btune Free)**: This genetic algorithm tests different combinations of compression parameters to meet the user's requirements for both compression ratio and speed for each chunk in the dataset.
 It assigns a score to each combination and, after a number of iterations, the software stops and uses the best score (minimal value) found for the rest of the dataset.
 For a graphical visualization, click on the image, select an example, and click on the 'play' button (it may require clicking twice).
 This is best suited for personal use.

-- **Trained (Btune Models)**: The user sends a representative sample of datasets to the Blosc development team and receives back trained neural network models that enables Btune to predict the best compression parameters for similar/related datasets.
-This approach is best for work-groups that need to optimize for a limited variety of datasets.
+- **Trained (Btune Models)**: With this approach, the user sends a representative sample of datasets to the Blosc development team and receives back trained neural network models that enable Btune to predict the best compression parameters for similar or related datasets.
+This approach is best for workgroups that need to optimize for a limited variety of datasets.

-- **Fully managed (Btune Studio)**: The user gets a license to use our training software, allowing on-site training for an unlimited number of datasets.
+- **Fully managed (Btune Studio)**: The user receives a license to use our training software, which enables on-site training for an unlimited number of datasets.
 The license also includes a specified number of training/consultancy hours to help the user get the most out of the training process.
-See below for more details.
-This approach is best for organizations that need to optimize for a wide variety of datasets.
+Refer to the details below for more information.
+This approach is best suited for organizations that need to optimize for a wide range of datasets.

-For usage details, see the [README of the Btune plugin](https://github.com/Blosc/blosc2_btune#readme).

 ## Why Btune?

-Finding the optimal compression parameters in Blosc2 can be a slow process.
-Due to the large number of combinations of compression parameters (codec, compression level, filter, split mode, number of threads, etc.), it may require a significant amount of manual trial and error to find the best combinations.
-However, you can significantly accelerate this process by using Btune while compressing your datasets.
+Finding the optimal compression parameters in Blosc2 can be a slow process due to the large number of combinations of compression parameters (codec, compression level, filter, split mode, number of threads, etc.), and it may require a significant amount of manual trial and error to find the best combinations.
+However, you can significantly speed up this process by using Btune while compressing your datasets.

 There are different licenses available for Btune.

-**Btune Free** enables you to explore compression parameters that better adapt to your datasets.
+**Btune Free** allows you to explore compression parameters that are better suited to your datasets.
 However, this process can be slow and may require a large number of iterations before finding the best combination.
-Moreover, it is possible that some chunks in the same dataset would benefit more from a certain combination, while others would benefit more from a different one.
+Additionally, certain chunks in the same dataset may benefit more from a particular combination, while others may benefit more from a different one.

-The **Btune Models** addresses the limitations of Btune Free by finding the best combination for chunks in a dataset automatically, without requiring any manual operation.
-This is possible because a pre-trained neural network models are provided, allowing the best combination to be found on a chunk-by-chunk basis, increasing the effectiveness of the compression process.
+**Btune Models** addresses the limitations of Btune Free by automatically finding the best combination for chunks in a dataset, without requiring any manual operation.
+This is made possible by using pre-trained neural network models, which allow the best combination to be found on a chunk-by-chunk basis, thereby increasing the effectiveness of the compression process.

-Finally, for those who need to train a wide diversity of datasets, **Btune Studio** provides access to the software to train the datasets yourself.
-With this, you have control over all the necessary components for finding optimal compression parameters and avoiding external dependencies.
+Finally, for those who need to train a wide range of datasets, **Btune Studio** provides access to the software necessary for training the datasets yourself.
+In this way, you have control over all the necessary components to find optimal compression parameters and avoid external dependencies.

 ## What's in a Model?

 <img src="/btune/NN-simple-model.png" alt="Simple Neural Network Model" width="250" align="right"/>

-A neural network is a simplified abstraction of the way the human brain processes information.
-It works by simulating a large number of interconnected processing units that resemble abstract versions of neurons.
-The processing units are arranged in layers.
-The layers are connected by weights that are adjusted during the training process.
-The training process is done by feeding the network with a large number of examples, and adjusting the weights to minimize the error between the expected output and the actual output.
-Once the training is done, the network can be used to predict the output for new inputs.
+A neural network is a simplified model of the way the human brain processes information.
+It simulates a large number of interconnected processing units that resemble abstract versions of neurons.
+These processing units are arranged in layers, which are connected by weights that are adjusted during the training process.
+To train the network, a large number of examples are fed into it, and the weights are adjusted to minimize the difference between the expected output and the actual output.
+Once training is complete, the network can be used to predict the output for new inputs.

-In our context, the model is the serialization of the layers and the weights of the trained neural network.
-It is delivered to you as a number of small files (in JSON and TensorFlow format) that can be [dropped anywhere in your filesystem for Btune to use](https://github.com/Blosc/blosc2_btune/blob/main/README.md#btune-models).
-This model can be used by Btune to predict the best combination of compression parameters for a given chunk of data.
-The inference process is very fast, which makes it suitable for choosing the right compression parameters, chunk by chunk, while consolidating large amounts of data.
+In our context, the "model" refers to the serialization of the layers and weights of the trained neural network.
+It is delivered to you as a set of small files (in JSON and TensorFlow format) that can be [placed anywhere in your filesystem for Btune to access](https://github.com/Blosc/blosc2_btune/blob/main/README.md#btune-models).
+By using this model, Btune can predict the optimal combination of compression parameters for a given chunk of data.
+The inference process is very fast, making it suitable for selecting the appropriate compression parameters on a chunk-by-chunk basis while consolidating large amounts of data.

 ## How to use Btune?

-Btune is available as a plugin for Blosc2.
-You can get it and read about using it in the [Btune README](https://github.com/Blosc/blosc2_btune/#readme).
-The plugin is available for Linux and macOS, and just for Intel architecture.
-We will be adding support for other architectures in the future.
+Btune is a plugin for Blosc2 that can be obtained from the [PyPI repository](https://pypi.org/project/blosc2-btune/).
+You can learn how to use it in the [Btune README](https://github.com/Blosc/blosc2_btune/#readme).
+The plugin is currently only available for Linux and macOS, and only for Intel architecture.
+However, we plan to add support for other architectures in the future.

 The Btune plugin above can be used for both Btune Free and Btune Models.
-For Btune Studio, you will need to contact us to get the software.
+For Btune Studio, you will need to contact us to get the additional software for training the models.

 ## Licenses and Pricing